developer-zebra/developer-zebra-site/src/oemconfig/9-1/mc/index.md

-Use this sub-group to configure the Baud Rate that Enterprise NFC should use to communicate to Type A Tags.
+Use this *Sub-group* to configure the Baud Rate that Enterprise NFC should use to communicate to Type A Tags.
 - If the value ***106 kbps*** is selected, Enterprise NFC will always communicate to Type A Tags using a Baud Rate of 106 kbps.
 - If the value ***212 kbps*** is selected, Enterprise NFC will communicate to Type A Tags using a Baud Rate of 106 kbps or 212 kbps, depending on the Baud Rate supported by the tag.
 - If the value ***424 kbps*** is selected, Enterprise NFC will communicate to Type A Tags using a Baud Rate of 106 kbps, 212 kbps, or 424 kbps, depending on the Baud Rate supported by the tag.